Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Overview of Upper and Lower Bound Derivations

 \section{Overview of Upper and Lower Bound Derivations}

 In this section, we outline the derivation of the upper and lower bounds.
-We begin by introducing a conceptual reformulation of the $f$-divergence loss function, which forms the basis of our theoretical framework.
-Next, we derive the upper and lower bounds for DRE in terms of $L_P$ error, based on this reformulation.
-Finally, we extend these results to the optimization of the $f$-divergence loss function, incorporating early stopping and monitoring validation losses, which constitutes the core theoretical contribution of this study.
-Detailed statements and proofs for the theorems mentioned in this section are provided in Section \ref{Apdx_section_proofs} of the Appendix.
+We begin by introducing a conceptual reformulation of the $f$-divergence loss function, which serves as the foundation of our theoretical framework.
+Next, we derive the upper and lower bounds for DRE in terms of the $L_p$ error, based on this reformulation.
+Finally, we extend these results to the practical optimization scenario using the $f$-divergence loss function, incorporating early stopping by monitoring validation losses.
+This extension represents the core theoretical contribution of this study.
+Detailed statements and proofs for the theorems discussed in this section are provided in Section \ref{Apdx_section_proofs} of the Appendix.